plone/documentation/docs/contributing/core/plips.md

 The Framework Team is happy to help you at any point in the process.

 Submitting a PLIP can be a great learning process.

-We encourage people of all backgrounds to submit a PLIP.
-When the PLIP is accepted, a Framework Team member will "champion" your PLIP and be dedicated to its completion.
+When the PLIP is accepted, a Framework Team member will "champion" your PLIP and follow up to its completion.

 PLIPs are not just for code experts.
 If you have ideas on new interactions or UI your ideas are more than welcome.

-We will help you pair up with implementers if needed.
+The community will help you pair up with implementers if needed.

 ### What is a PLIP champion?

-When you submit your PLIP and it is approved, a Framework Team member who is especially excited about seeing the PLIP completed will be assigned to your PLIP as a champion.
+When you submit your PLIP and it is approved, a Framework Team member will take on the role of champion for that PLIP.

-They are there to push you through completion, as well as answer any questions and provide guidance.
+They are there to help you through completion, answer questions and provide guidance.

-A champion fulfill the following tasks.
+A champion fulfills the following tasks:

-- Answer any questions the PLIP implementor has, technical or otherwise.
+- Answer any questions the PLIP implementer has, technical or otherwise.
-- Encourage the PLIP author by constantly giving feedback and encouragement.
+- Encourage the PLIP author by giving feedback and encouragement.
 - Keep the implementer aware of timelines, and push to get things done on time.
 - Assist with finding additional help when needed to complete the implementation in a timely matter.

-Keep in mind that champions are in passive mode by default.
+Keep in mind that champions are volunteers as well, and have other tasks in life.
-If you need help or guidance, please reach out to them as soon as possible to activate help mode.
+That means you will have to play an active role in asking for help or guidance.

 ### Can I get involved in other ways?